Woman who helped craft Meghan Markle's wedding dress believes Duchess' misjudged the role '' of being a royal | ExBulletin

 The Duchess of Sussex said she then ‘tried to embrace that British sensibility of a stiff upper lip’

+“I think they’re feeling better, yeah,” Bradby said on ITV’s “Love Your Weekend with Alan Titchmarsh” earlier this month.

 “So are they unhappy?
 No,” he added.
-“I think they’re happy, the things they’re doing they’re very excited about.”
+“I think they’re happy.
+The things they’re doing, they’re very excited.”

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online